fengshuzi/logseq-to-obsidian/README.md

 ## 🙏 Acknowledgments

-Thanks to the Obsidian team for providing excellent plugin APIs, and to the Logseq community for their contributions to knowledge management.
+Thanks to the Logseq community for their contributions to knowledge management.

 ---